okfocus/okvideo/readme.md

 # OKVideo

-OKVideo is a jQuery plugin that allows for YouTube or Vimeo videos to be used as full-scren backgrounds on webpages.
+OKVideo is a jQuery plugin that allows for YouTube or Vimeo videos to be used as full-screen backgrounds on webpages.
 OKVideo aims to be customizable while making some basic decisions about how the plugin should control video.

 ## Usage